ashleysong435/Sushi/README.md

 While many people focus on the taste of the food they chose, texture could be another factor for that person to pick that certain dish.
 Sushi is generally soft and chewy, making it melt in your mouth, leaving you with a sense of content and satisfaction.
 This is a great choice for those who love soft textures of food in general.
 But, if you're one of the people who love crunchy and crispy foods, then you could chose sushi that is covered with a special batter coating, leaving the end result with a crispy treat when fried.
 Tiger rolls and dragon rolls are examples of crispy fried sushi.

 ![IMG_3105](https://user-images.githubusercontent.com/91553925/135565317-9531a423-e838-45f3-a9c7-e0716d5a06c1.jpg)

+If you want to check out more of my websites, then click here:https://ashleysong435.github.io/RandomTopic/